Advice > Software engineering

 Another way of answering the question would be to describe a framework that you use when dealing with stakeholders.
 It could be something as simple as '1.
 Focus on goals 2.
 Clarify the decision maker 3.
 Know when to escalate."

-By describing how you used a framework to tackle the situaton, you show the interviewer not only that you're experienced in dealing with difficult stakeholders but also that you have a structured approach to problem-solving.
+By describing how you used a framework to tackle the situation, you show the interviewer not only that you're experienced in dealing with difficult stakeholders but also that you have a structured approach to problem-solving.

 #3 Demonstrate active listening

 The ability to listen properly to different stakeholders, especially when their needs seem to conflict with yours, is a key skill to have if you're in a leadership position.
-In your answer, be sure to detail the steps you took to listen and empathise with them.
+In your answer, be sure to detail the steps you took to listen and empathize with them.

 #4 Show backbone